brokensmile2103/init-live-search/README.md

 Whether you're building a blog, an eCommerce site, a headless frontend, or a high-performance content portal, this plugin adapts to your workflow.

+Want typo-tolerant, sub-50ms relevance ranking on top of that?
+Connect your own self-hosted or cloud [Meilisearch](https://www.meilisearch.com/) instance — Init Live Search will automatically prefer it for search, and just as automatically fall back to the built-in database search if it's ever unreachable.

 ![Demo of Init Live Search](https://inithtml.com/wp-content/uploads/2025/05/Init-Live-Search-Demo.gif)

 ## What's New in v1.7.x, v1.8.x & v1.9.x

+- **Optional Meilisearch Integration**: connect your own Meilisearch server (self-hosted or cloud) as the primary search engine, with automatic, transparent fallback to the local database search whenever it's disabled, unreachable, or misconfigured
+- **Auto-sync to Meilisearch**: posts are pushed/removed from the index automatically on publish, update, trash, and delete (non-blocking)
+- **WP-CLI Reindex Command**: `wp init-live-search meili-reindex` for bulk-indexing or rebuilding the entire index
 - **Cross-site Search**: fetch & merge results from other Init Live Search-powered sites
 - **No CORS or Auth Setup**: just enter `Site Name|https://example.com` — it works instantly
 - **Auto Labeling**: results from external sources are tagged (e.g. "Init Docs")